scaujjs/GLLSTM/README.md

 ## contents in gl_blstm.py
   3 models and 4 experiments are in gl_blstm.py

-  full connect model(traditional Feed-Forward back Propagation ANN)
+  ---ANN (traditional Feed-Forward Back-Propagation ANN)

-  BLSTM
+  ---BLSTM

-  the novel model proposed in this study: GL-BLSTM
+  ---GL-BLSTM the novel model proposed in this study:

 ## dataset: